luitelshreejal/NodeExpressSetup/README.md

         app.listen(8000, () => console.log("App is listening on port 8000")); //Two parameters 1. what port to listen in and 2. (callback) what to do once it's listening.

+8. Run the project like this, npx babel-node src/server.js

+9. In order to read the JSON data being sent, we need to do the below.

+    a. npm install --save body-parser